-If you're under permanent lease to a motor carrier that provides your Primary Liability coverage, you could benefit from our Non-Trucking Liability (NTL) coverage with unlimited radius while using your truck for a personal non-business purpose.
+If you're under permanent lease to a motor carrier that provides your primary liability coverage, you could benefit from our Non-Trucking Liability (NTL) coverage while using your truck for a non-business purpose.

-NTL does not provide liability coverage for any use that can be considered business use or to carry cargo.
-Trips to and from the terminal, fueling up, trips for maintenance or vehicle servicing, use during layovers, dead-heading (driving without a load), and even getting the truck washed may be considered using the auto for a business purpose.
-Business use would be covered by the motor carrier's primary liability insurance.
+NTL doesn't provide liability coverage for business use or when hauling any type of cargo.
+Driving to and from the terminal, fueling up, traveling for maintenance or vehicle servicing, driving during layovers, dead-heading (driving without a load), and washing your truck all might be considered using the vehicle for a business purpose.
+These activities typically would be covered by the motor carrier's primary liability insurance.

-Non-Trucking Liability insurance coverage does not apply when you are pulling a loaded trailer, operating on behalf of a trucking company, or using a vehicle for any revenue generating purpose.
+NTL doesn't apply when you're pulling a loaded trailer, operating on behalf of a trucking company or using a vehicle for any revenue generating purpose.
 These types of activities are covered by primary trucking liability insurance.

-Non-Trucking Liability insurance is not available on policies with an FHWA (federal/ICC), MCS-90, SR-22 or state filing.
+Non-Trucking Liability insurance isn't available on policies with an FHWA (federal/ICC), MCS-90, SR-22 or state filing.

 - Note - This is a general description of the coverage, and is not a substitute for the policy.
-The policy contract controls; see policy contract for details.
+The policy contract controls.
+See your policy contract for details.

 Non-Trucking Liability insurance is often incorrectly referred to as bobtail insurance.
 However, bobtail isn't the same thing as Non-Trucking Liability.
 Please review your contract or verify with your motor carrier to determine which coverage you need.

 If you're an owner-operator driving on lease to a motor carrier who provides your primary liability, you might need to carry your own physical damage coverage to protect your truck.